 Car seats for children.
 Food stamps.
 Half-way houses!
 All of these things confound this woman.
-To hear her tell it, allergies could be cured with repeated contact, asthma is an excuse for those who are "afraid to try", the addicted can get clean in jail and seatbelts are "stupid" because "if it's your time, it's your time".
+To hear her tell it, allergies could be cured with repeated contact with the supposed allergen, asthma is an excuse for those who are "afraid to try", the addicted can get clean in jail and seatbelts are "stupid" because "if it's your time, it's your time".

-"Nobody wore a helmet in my day," she bawled over her beer, "and we all turned out just fine!"
+"Nobody wore a helmet in my day," she bawls over her beer, "and we all turned out just fine!"

 Sure you did, lady.
 Except for those of you who didn't.
 The ones who didn't wear a helmet and suffered avoidable traumatic brain injury because of it didn't make it to the bar tonight.

-And then I remembered the girl I can't fully forget...
+And then I remember the girl I can't fully forget.